Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

-Let $\fMd$ denote the collection of compact rooted metric measure spaces equipped with finite $\R^d_+$-valued measures, and let $\mathfrak{M}^{\ast d}_{ \mbox{mp}}$ denote the collection of compact rooted metric measure spaces with \emph{infinitely many marked points} and equipped with a finite $\R_+^d$-valued measure.
+Let $\fMd$ denote the collection of compact rooted metric measure spaces equipped with finite $\R^d_+$-valued measures, and let $\mathfrak{M}^{\ast d}_{ \mbox{mp}}$ denote the collection of compact rooted metric measure spaces with \emph{infinitely many marked points} and equipped with a finite $\R_+^d$-valued measure (see Subsection \ref{subsubsectionIMPMM} for a precise definition of this space).